Olivia-Chen-Xu/Venato/README.md

 With Venato, you can:

 * Track all job applications, with their details, deadlines, status and more
-* View all your upcoming interviews and applications in a concise calendar
+* View all your upcoming interviews & application deadlines in a calendar
 * Easily search for new job postings
 * View potential interview questions for your upcoming interviews